BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 1. Remove all previously calculated attributes as they might be no longer relevant and initialize offset variables.
 2. Iterate over all rows within a grid.
 When working with a grid, it is easier to think about cells in terms of rows in columns rather than items and sections.
 For this purpose we will implement `rowsCount` and `columnsCount(in:)` later.
-3. Make preparations for the new row.
+3. Make preparations before we calculate attributes the new row.
 Each row must begin with *0* position, thus we need to reset `xOffset`.
 Attributes of each row are stored in `rowAttrs` array.
 4. Iterate over all columns within a row.
 5. Calculate a frame of a cell.
 We are accumulating `xOffset` and `yOffset` to position the cell correctly within the grid.
 The size is received from the new method `size(forRow:,column:)` that will be implemented later.
 6. Lastly, we append row attributes to `allAttributes` that contains attributes for the whole grid.